Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 # Known Issues:
 - Most books included here have their names display a bit bugged when in grid view in the blueprint library.
 I don't think I can do anything about it  without changing their names and/or used Rich Text (reported to devs)
+- I think I messed up ltn stations by badly combining their cables with MadZuri's balanced loader.
+It could be the other way.
+I'll fix it

 # The Plan:
+- Add Junk provider Station
 - Add bot serviced stations
 - New category - D - merging C and B by creating Split intersections (C) where exits have a different amount of lanes (B).
 Would anyone ever use one of those?
 That's the main reason holding me back, so let me know if you'd like something like this
 - Idk, maybe I've missed some blueprint?
 If so, let me know, and I'll make it